One “L” of a Difference — City of Montpelier Accepts Gift from City of Montpellier, South of France

 Though Fraser said he did not know whether we would get 20 or 200, he hopes to send at least one tee shirt to the other Montpeliers in the United States.

-Other states that have Montpelier as a city name include Georgia, Idaho, Iowa, Indiana, California, Kentucky, Louisiana, Maine, Maryland, Mississippi, North Dakota, Ohio, Virginia, West Virginia.
+Other states that have Montpelier as a city name include Georgia, Idaho, Iowa, Indiana, California, Kentucky, Louisiana, Maine, Maryland, Mississippi, North Dakota, Ohio, Virginia and West Virginia.

 Comments from the public on Mayor John Hollar’s Facebook page included this from Susan Becker, “Hi John-I heard the story this morning on NPR.
 How absolutely wonderful!
 We are a great city and I love living/working/being a part of our sweet little Montpelier.”